bougui505/misc/tutorials/hibernate_ubuntu.md

 sudo swapon /swapfile
 ```

+## Set Grub to be able to load from image saved in swapfile
 See: https://askubuntu.com/a/1321773

-6. Install dependencies:
+1. Install dependencies:
 ```
 sudo apt install pm-utils hibernate uswsusp
 ```

-7. Find your UUID and swap offset:
+2. Find your UUID and swap offset:
 ```
 findmnt -no UUID -T /swapfile && sudo swap-offset /swapfile
 ```

-8. Edit `/etc/default/grub` and replace the string:
+3. Edit `/etc/default/grub` and replace the string:
 ```
 GRUB_CMDLINE_LINUX_DEFAULT="quiet splash"
 ```